 You should also consider placing netting tubes around trees and shrubs or plastic tubing around saplings.

 A better bet is to take steps to repel deer.
-Fortunately there are plenty of deer repellent sprays on the market that are harmless to animals and plants and free of petrochemicals.
+Fortunately, there are plenty of deer repellent sprays on the market that is harmless to animals and plants and free of petrochemicals.

 We can still keep these beautiful animals out of our gardens without risking harming them, with a bare minimum of expense and relative ease.